Training & Professional Development

 Scholarship opportunities for infant and toddler child care providers who are receiving Coaching Services to attend statewide conferences including VAAEYC and Virginia Head Start (up to $300)

-The VDOE website provides information on:
+The Virginia Department of Education website provides information on:

 E